 I love black beans.
-I think they are one of my favorite.
-This chili is easy to throw together, and perfect to let simmer in your crock pot for the day.
-I made this in the morning, put it in my crock pot and then went and tackled my errands for the day in the freezing cold.
+I think they are one of my favorite sides.
+This black bean chili is easy to throw together, and perfect to let simmer in your crock pot for the day.
+I made this in the morning, put it in my crock pot and then went and tackled my errands for the day.
 I was glad to come home to something warm and delicious to eat for dinner.
 Yum!

 - 4 cans black beans (not drained)

 - 2 lbs. ground beef cooked and drained of grease.

 - 1 large can 28 oz.) diced tomatoes

 - 1 bunch of cilantro, chopped (approx. ¾ cup)

 - In a skillet, brown the hamburger and onion together and drain grease.

 - Place all ingredients int the crock pot and cook on low for 5-6 hours.

 - Serve with tortilla strips, cheese, or sour cream.